 “We do this from when we’re born.
 We learn how to crawl, we learn how to walk, and we’re not really being taught all the time how to do that stuff, we’re just exploring it ourselves and our brains are picking up the movement variations that we have and then we connect those later on with our motor skills.”

-Check out the preview video above, and watch the full 49-minute presentation with a membership to The Coaches Site.
+Watch the full 49-minute presentation with a membership to The Coaches Site.